 ‘I send this boy’, 21.9.1896

 1. In the context of the thousands of letters that are the concern of the WWW project, the word ‘boy’ has multiple meanings and usages.
 Over time it came to be one of the most homogenising and diminishing ways to refer to adult men who were black, and it was used ubiquitously in this way during the apartheid years in South Africa, with ‘maid’ having some similar reverberations for women.
+Over time, these words came to be perhaps the most negatively important signifiers of racialising and its diminishment of full personhood.
 But in the case of ‘boy’ it was not always so.
 Indeed, the use of the word to describe or rather to characterise categories of people had fairly innocent beginnings.

 2. In the early days of diamond mining, chiefs started sending age regiments to the diamond fields to earn money in particular to be able to purchase guns and ammunition.
-The Swazi King, for instance, in the mid 1870s sent a regiment of boys of around 12 to 14 years old, who stopped off at Athole en route to the place that became Kimberley, with some 300 of them being cooked a meal by Kate Forbes, determined they would have a least one decent meal while away.
+The Swazi King, for instance, in the mid 1870s sent a regiment of boys of around 12 to 14 years old, who stopped off at Athole en route to the place that became Kimberley, with some 300 of them being cooked a meal by Kate Forbes, determined they would have a least one decent meal while away – that they would eat ‘as much as they can stow away’.
 This sending of pre-initiation boys was at the time a widespread practice and is one of the points of origin of the use of ‘boy’ to characterise male workers of African heritage.

 3. When the telegraph came to the New Scotland area and a telegraph office was set up in New Amsterdam, the nearest local town, the Forbes were frequent users of this new rapid communications technology.
 But their farm and those of other family members were some miles from the town and there were sometimes delays in receiving telegrams (dispatching was done by sending one of their own workers from the farm to the town), which at points caused business difficulties for them.
 The telegraph office suggested a solution, that the Forbes should arrange with one of the young boys who hung around the streets and offices in Amsterdam that he would deliver their telegrams.
 The manager would provide ‘daily grub’ and the Forbes a payment on receipt.
 White dorps and towns were bustling and attractive to many local African youth, some of whom congregated there.
 In the case of delivering the telegrams, in particular a ‘young boy’ is mentioned as suitable for this task, for older ones would be unable to avoid the work activities that their chiefs specified for boys of particular ages and could not ‘hang around’ in the way he comments.
 This is another point of origin at which young African males were drawn into quasi-labour market relations, for of course neither the attractions of New Amsterdam nor the requirements of the Forbes were unique.